Welcome to the Australian Data Archive

 The Australian Data Archive (ADA) provides a national service for the collection and preservation of digital research data and to make these data available for secondary analysis by academic researchers and other users.

-As of October 2015, ADA data is now available free of charge to all users.
+As part of this migration, we are no longer providing access to data through the Nesstar platform.
+You can continue to search for data from the ADA website, and to submit requests.
+We will then organise access to the data for you through the new Dataverse platform.
+As previously advertised, ADA data is now available free of charge to all users.
 Please feel free to contact us at firstname.lastname@example.org if you have any queries regarding this change.

 All visitors to the ADA Data Catalogue can browse and search the catalogue, view study and variable documentation (including frequencies) and download related material (questionnaires, codebooks, etc).
 Registered users can also analyse and visualise most data online and users who have completed the relevant undertaking form(s) can download entire studies or subsets of variables in a range of formats.
 For more information, explore the Data Access menu above.